 - Prioritize your wellbeing.
 If your workload is more often overwhelming than manageable, spend a few moments reviewing your daily and weekly to-do lists and delegating or asking for support where you can.
 If a colleague tagging in on a project could allow you time to both complete your work and focus on self-care, don’t be afraid to ask for help when you need it.

-The LEAP Spark team works to actively protect their mental health so that we can continue to produce top-quality media for our clients.
+The (spark) team works to actively protect their mental health so that we can continue to produce top-quality media for our clients.
 We understand how critical rest and repair are to the creative process.
 If your social media manager plate is often overwhelming and your mental health is beginning to suffer, consider implementing a few of these mindfulness tips to help protect your mental health from burnout, stress, and anxiety.
 Remember that taking care of yourself is a necessary part of creating great social media content.